kpn/mq-hammer/README.md

 MQ Hammer has been used to run 60k clients concurrently on commodity hardware.

 One application of MQ Hammer is load testing.
-Another possible application is to run MQ Hammer continously with a moderate amount of agents and use its metrics to assess the performance of the system it targets.
+Another possible application is to run MQ Hammer continuously with a moderate amount of agents and use its metrics to assess the performance of the system it targets.

 # :construction_worker: Building